Educational Research

 Emily has over a decade of experience with science education and learning technology.
 She gained a Distinction in MSc Educational Research at the University of Bristol, in which her dissertation was a mixed-methods study into staff perceptions of bioscience teaching labs.
 This work has since been adapted and published in FEBS Open Bio scientific journal.
 She is also a Fellow of the Higher Education Academy (FHEA), gained in a previous role while working in an undergraduate biochemistry teaching lab.

 As Pedagogy and Insights Lead, Emily seeks to understand and share the impact LearnSci resources are having on students and staff around the world.
-She is able to offer support with planning research studies involving LearnSci resources, designing and analysing student feedback surveys or focus groups, or would like to informally discuss ideas and possibilities,
+She is able to informally discuss ideas and possibilities based on your research interests and our previous work, provide helpful resources on research design and gaining ethical approval, and make recommendations on qualitative and quantitative analysis suitable for your data.

 Published Research

-Explore the latest peer-reviewed research on teaching and learning using LearnSci products.
+Explore the latest research on teaching and learning using LearnSci products.

 LabSims